 \subsection{Dataset description}

-The NASA Power database was used\footnote{\url{https://power.larc.nasa.gov}}.
+The NASA Power database was used\footnote{The NASA Langley Research Center (LaRC) POWER Project funded through the NASA Earth Science/Applied Science Program: \url{https://power.larc.nasa.gov}}.
 This is a global database of regular weather data, primarily for agricultural purposes.
-The spatial resolution is 0.5°x0.5°, with a temporal resolution of one day.
-We collected the maximum temperature time series (TMAX in degrees Celsius).
-The collected dataset is formatted as a time series at various latitude-longitude coordinates between the 30-Oct-2015 and 15-November-2020 time range, containing approximately 1844 timestamps at each coordinate point (i.e., the length of each time series).
-We chose specific geographic locations, such as a range of lat $ \times$ lon: [30.0° to 54.5°] $ \times$ [4.0° to 51.5°].
+The spatial resolution is 0.5°x 0.5°, with a temporal resolution of one day.
+We used the maximum temperature time series (TMAX in degrees Celsius).
+The selected subset of the data is formatted as a time series collected across latitude-longitude coordinate points between the 30-Oct-2015 and 15-November-2020 time range, containing approximately 1844 timestamps at each coordinate point (i.e., the length of each time series).
+We chose specific geographic locations, with a range of lat $ \times$ lon: [30.0° to 54.5°] $ \times$ [4.0° to 51.5°].
 Around 4700 latitude-longitude points ($50 \times 94$) are contained within this latitude-longitude range.
 This latitude-longitude range encompasses parts of Europe and Central Asia.